The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 $ billion$ billionPer cent$ billionPer cent

-In measuring indirect GSP impacts, the increase on 2021-22 varied between 26% for Tasmania to 88% for the Australian Capital Territory.
-Queensland, South Australia, Western Australia, and the Australian Capital Territory all surpassed pre-pandemic levels (Table 3).
+In measuring indirect GSP impacts, the increase on 2022-23 varied between 2.4% for South Australia and 17% for Tasmania.
+All states and territories surpassed pre-pandemic levels in 2022-23 (Table 3).

 $ billion$ billionPer cent$ billionPer cent